 2. Washing All Microfiber Towels at Once

-However, after using them for different purposes:
+But after you use them for different jobs like:

+- Washing the car

-- washing the car,
+- Cleaning the wheels

-- cleaning the wheels,
+- Cleaning the engine

 3. Using Powder Detergent